ziaukhan/colearning-agentic-ai-specs/agent-press/readme.md

 Agentic Press is a creation and publishing platform for AI-native books.
 Authors using the spec-driven methodology design interactive, updatable "living editions" that answer questions, personalize learning paths, and connect to real data.
 Publish once to web and mobile readers, integrate directly into any major LMS (Canvas, Moodle, Blackboard, Google Classroom), then improve continuously—no reprints required.
 Books as a service, classroom-ready.

+### Detailed pitch

+Agentic Press is an innovative platform that empowers authors to create dynamic, AI-powered "living books" using a spec-driven authoring methodology.
+These books go beyond static text: they interactively answer reader questions, adapt learning paths based on individual needs, integrate real-time data from external APIs (e.g., weather, stock prices, or educational databases), and evolve over time.
+Authors publish once to responsive web and mobile formats, with seamless embedding into major learning management systems (LMS) like Canvas, Moodle, Blackboard, and Google Classroom via standards such as LTI 1.3 or custom APIs.
+This "books as a service" model eliminates the need for reprints—updates propagate instantly through Git-based versioning, enabling continuous improvement based on reader feedback or new insights.
+Ideal for educators, trainers, and content creators, Agentic Press democratizes interactive publishing, fostering engaging, personalized experiences in classrooms, corporate training, or self-paced learning.
+Monetization options could include subscription tiers for premium features, per-book licensing, or affiliate integrations with data providers.

 ### Visual identity (quick directions)